wwarthen/RomWBW/Source/Images/ReadMe.txt

 You can now write hd_multi.img onto your SD or CF Card and you will have ZSDOS in the first slice and Wordstar in the second slice.

-The concept of slices applies ONLY to hard disks.
+The concept of slices applies only to hard disks.
 Floppy disks are not large enough to support multiple slices.

 Hard Disk Formats